tk-notes/lucas-meier-blog/content/posts/2020/12/haskell-in-haskell-2/index.md

     newline = Newline <$ char '\n'
 ```

 With that, we can now parse out the whitespaces and comments.
-If we wanted to,
-we could replace `some token` with `rawLexer` in our `lexer` function,
+We could now make a lexer for "whitespace insensitive Haskell", if we wanted to.
-and then filter out just the normal tokens, and get a lexer for a version of Haskell
+We would replace `some token` with `rawLexer`, in our `lexer` function,
-that doesn't infer layouts.
+and then filter out the normal tokens.

 ### Positioning Tokens

 The next step is using all of this information to annotate
 the normal tokens using the `Positioned` type we defined earlier.
-We want to have a function `[RawToken] -> [Positioned Token]`, where given the
+We want to have a function `[RawToken] -> [Positioned Token]`.
+Given the
 list of raw tokens, we produce a list of tokens with positions.
 In the process,
-all of the superfluous whitespace and comment tokens are discarded, since they've served their purpose
+all of the whitespace and comment tokens are discarded.

 The basic idea of the algorithm is going to be a somewhat imperative one.
 We'll keep track of `(LinePosition, Int)`, which will serve as the position of the next token,